- Acute dental pain can affect the hard and soft tissues of the mouth, and can be due to underlying conditions or dental procedures.

 Ibuprofen 400 to 600 mg plus acetaminophen 500 mg as needed for pain every 6 hours

 Controlling postprocedural pain can be achieved by targeting the source of the pain (inflammation), which NSAIDs are able to achieve.
-Opioid drugs on the other hand interfere with the perception of pain and do not target inflammation.11 A recent systematic overview in JADA including data on over 58,000 patients following third-molar extractions found that when comparing the pain-reducing efficacy of NSAIDs and opioid analgesics, the combination of 400 mg ibuprofen with 1,000 mg acetaminophen was more effective than any opioid-containing regimen and was also associated with a lower risk of adverse events.15 Additionally, in 2016, the ADA House of Delegates adopted a statement that reads, “Dentists should consider nonsteroidal anti-inflammatory analgesics as the first-line therapy for acute pain management.”
+Opioid drugs on the other hand interfere with the perception of pain and do not target inflammation.12 An overview of systematic reviews in JADA including data on over 58,000 patients following third-molar extractions found that when comparing the pain-reducing efficacy of NSAIDs and opioid analgesics, the combination of 400 mg ibuprofen with 1,000 mg acetaminophen was more effective than any opioid-containing regimen and was also associated with a lower risk of adverse events.20 Additionally, in 2016, the ADA House of Delegates adopted a statement that reads, “Dentists should consider nonsteroidal anti-inflammatory analgesics as the first-line therapy for acute pain management.”

 - When considering prescribing opioids, dentists should conduct a medical and dental history to determine current medications, potential drug interactions and history of substance abuse.